-Top 30 iOS Development Interview Questions and Answers 2024
+Top 30 iOS Development Interview Questions and Answers

-Q1.
-When to use UITableView and UICollectionView?
+Q. When should you use UITableView versus UICollectionView?

 UITableView for displaying data in a list format, UICollectionView for displaying data in a grid or custom layout.